 - Continuity: What is the average turnover rate of temporary staff?
 How long will the company retain the knowledge and the on-the-job skills and expertise that the temps gain?
 And how will any disruption related to this knowledge transfer affect overall tax risk?

 - Cost: If reduced confidence and staff turnover interrupt your compliance process, then ultimately these two issues could negate the top-line cost savings from hiring temps.
 For example, when initially calculating the cost of temps, are you including “soft” costs, such as hiring, training, supervision, and turnover?
+It is also important to consider the differences in temporary payroll, temporary employee tax withholding, as well as temporary employee taxes overall.

 Addressing these questions may or may not steer a tax department toward an outsourcing provider with tax-experienced staff.
 What’s important is that the decisions concerning the handling of compliance – like the ACVL discussion – should be made with careful consideration.